 Commonly, The Technical Buyer will be the CTO, CFO, or IT Manager.
 When evaluating your solution, they'll ask, “Does this mean I’ll have more work to do?”
 “Could we develop this ourselves?” or “There are other better options out there, although I don’t know them.”

-They can’t say “yes,” but they can say “no”.
-There may be more than one Technical Buying Influence per sale, for example IT and Finance must both sign off on the deal.
+Typically they can’t say “yes,” but they can say “no”.
+There may be more than one Technical Buying Influencer per sale, for example IT and Finance must both sign off on the deal.

 4. The Coach

 They look at: Marketing and sales material that can be used for internal promotion of your offer.

 The Coach is your champion within the organisation – An individual who guides you in the sale by giving you information that you need – a very influential role who can significantly assist in getting you the order and repeat business.

 Buyer Personas That Actually Work

 An early job for those tasked with developing your B2B go-to-market strategy (hint: it should include both marketing and sales as a minimum) is to develop buyer personas - fictitious representations of your ideal customer, the individual you wish to target.